vietjtnguyen/argagg/doc/root.md

 This is the Doxygen documentation for Argument Aggregator, a simple C++11 argument parser.

-To use create a argagg::parser object.
+To use just create an argagg::parser object.
 However, the struct doesn't provide any explicit methods for defining flags.
 Instead we define the flags using initialization lists.

     argagg::parser argparser {{
         {"help", {"-h", "--help"}, "shows this help message", 0},